Immigration law refers to national government policies which control the phenomenon of immigration to their country.

 Non-Immigrant or Temporary Visas

 B1/B2 (Tourist or Business) - These visas apply to foreign nationals seeking to enter the United States as tourists for pleasure (B2) or for business purposes (B1).
 Many foreign nationals prefer this type of visa for purposes of entering the United States temporarily to visit friends or family or to attend business conferences or other events.
+Employees of foregin companies may also use this type of visa to attend trainings at their US affiliate offices.
 This visa may also be utilized for those seeking to enter the United States to receive medical treatment (B2).

 E1/E2 (Treaty Traders and Treaty Investors) - There are treaties that exist between the United States and numerous other countries that allow for their citizens and nationals to secure a visa to the U.S. for conducting trade (E1) or for managing their substantial financial business investments (E2).